 git fetch-all command followed by the

 git checkout command.

 Before a user can check out a remote branch, they need to call the branch to their local repository.
 They can use the command

 git fetch --all.
 The command retrieves all changes to the remote repository and includes them in the local version.
 With the fetch complete, a user can use the

 git checkout <branch> command to inspect and edit the remote branch on the user’s local machine, because the

 git fetch --all command created a copy of the remote branches.

 git checkout command is an essential navigational component of the Git system.
 Users can quickly navigate a codebase with a straightforward command structure, switching from one branch to the next.
 Additionally, commands like git commit and git add allow users to push changes to the entire branch.

 In DevOps, a simplistic and adaptable system helps streamline the development process.
 The Git system is an efficient program with great promise.
 However, developers must be careful as with any open-source tool and open-source software.
 While Git helps keep elements separate from a project’s core codebase, security is still essential throughout the development phase, including during the building out of individual branches.
 Any time a new software utilizes OSS, security is a concern.
-SOOS is an open-source security platform for everyone.
-With a low monthly fee of $99, the SOOS SCA tool is about affordability and uniformity.
+SOOS is an open-source security platform for everyone; the SOOS SCA tool is about affordability and uniformity.
 Whether managing a team on a large-scale project or working through the coding of a personal project, SOOS is the security solution for software developers.
 Don’t allow vulnerabilities or minor oversights to derail that new project.
 Get SOOS and eliminate the threats.